forthfora/FloodForge/README.md

 ./Build.sh --release
 ```

-## Custom Themes
+## Settings
-To create a custom theme, you need to modify the file `assets/theme.txt`.
+Settings are stored in `assets/settings.txt`
-FloodForge will only load `theme.txt`, so if you need a backup, feel free to duplicate it.
+To switch to a different theme, change the `Theme: ` value to the name of a directory in `assets/themes`

 ## License
 FloodForge is licensed under the [GPL-3.0 License](LICENSE).